sethuaung/speed-test-server/README.md

 Europe consistently outperforms the other regions in this simulation, while Asia shows slightly lower throughput—likely due to longer round-trip latency or peering differences.

 ---

+Backend features:
+- /log accepts POST JSON
+- Auth by x-api-key header or Bearer JWT (JWT_SECRET must be set)
+- Console logs received payload (replace with DB or storage in production)

+Notes:
+- Ensure test URLs used by the client are CORS-enabled
+- For larger scale logging add persistence (Postgres, S3, etc.) and proper rate-limiting

+---